mgr-cse/muxless-nvidia-passthrough/README.md

 modprobe vfio-pci
 ```

-Finally Create a VM in virt-manager and pass the GPU from the GUI
+Finally Create a VM in virt-manager and pass the GPU from the GUI.